 Simrock's musical text originates from the manuscript (now lost) prepared by Neefe who died in 1798.
-This was in fact the main sale's point in Simrock's AMZ advertisement in February 1801; but there were others who did not share his view.
-Nägeli was one of these, as we learn from his letter to Breitkopf dated 18 March 1801.
+This was in fact the main sale's point in Simrock's advertisement published in the Allgemeine Musikalische Zeitung (February 1801, erroneously printed as '1800'); but there were others who did not share his view.
+Nägeli was one of these, as we learn from his letter to Breitkopf dated 18 March 1801 (-- see Refardt, p.
+391-3).
 This may have been one of the reasons why Simrock produced a newly engraved edition (with very light corrections) in short space of time.
-He had two business locations, Bonn and Paris (managed by his brother Henri), which may also account for the production of a new set of plates.
-At some point in time, Simrock appointed Schwencke to carry out thorough revision.
+Soon after the publication of WTC, he established in 1802 a Paris branch that was managed by his brother Henri who was teaching singing and the horn at the recently established Paris Conservatoire that may account for the making of a new set of plates.
+The dedication of this edition to the Paris Conservatoire as inscribed in the title-page designs (see below) may therefore have had some significant implication for Henri's business ambition.
+At some point in time, Simrock approached C. F. G. Schwencke to carry out thorough revision to the musical text.
 Few details are known as to how and when Schwencke was recruited, and much research still remains to be done.
 Curiously, this heavily revised edition scarcely survives, implying that Simrock did not like Schwencke's work after all.

 If you own a copy, please let me know.

 My examination of the above copies shows that the Simrock edition of WTC II can be classified into one of the following Types:

 |Type||Music Engraving||Title-Page||Specimens examined||Watermark and other comments|

 |1a||ME 1 throughout; Neefe||TP 1||1||TP printed with the main part; WM 1 throughout|